-1. Use knowledge about cultural products such as paintings and songs, and cultural practices related to topics such as famous historical and contemporary personalities, technology, fables and legends, music, and/or the arts and media, to
+1. Use knowledge about cultural products such as works of art and songs, and cultural practices related to topics such as careers, historical and contemporary personalities and events, technology, art, music, literature, society, politics or immigration, to create a multimedia presentation on targeted themes to be shared virtually with a target language audience.
+(7.1.IL.C.1)

-- create a multimedia presentation on targeted themes to be shared virtually with a target language audience.
-(7.1.IL.C.1) - 2.
-Present student-created and/or authentic short plays, skits, poems, songs, stories, or reports.
+- 2. Present student-created and/or authentic short plays, skits, poems, songs, stories, or reports.
 (7.1.IL.C.2) - 3.
 Use language creatively to express problems, consequences and solutions, opinions and recommendations in writing in response to a variety of oral or visual prompts.
 (7.1.IL.C.3) - 4.
-Compare and contrast age- and level-appropriate culturally authentic materials orally and in writing that are related to topics such as famous historical and contemporary personalities, technology, emergency situations, fables and legends, music, and/or the arts and media.
+Compare and contrast age- and level-appropriate culturally authentic materials orally and in writing that are related to topics such as careers, historical and contemporary personalities and events, technology, art, music, literature, society, politics or immigration.
 (7.1.IL.C.4) - 5.
 Compare and contrast cultural products and cultural practices associated with the French culture and one's own culture, orally, in writing, or through simulation.
 (7.1.IL.C.5) - 6.
 Summarize requirements for professions/careers that require proficiency in a language other than English based on exploration of the 16 career clusters.
 (7.1.IL.C.6)